 They were wrong.

 Through it all, Silvers kept a faithful mind, putting her efforts into her treatment and researching a cure.
-Then, she stumbled upon stem cell research.
+Then, when researching radiology courses, she stumbled upon stem cell research.
 With the help of her mother, many charitable donators and a staff of skillful doctors, Silvers was cured after having M.S. for four years.

 Now, this University of Nevada at Reno student is making an effort to get the word out on stem cell treatments.